apache/db-jdo/HowToReleaseJDO.md

 Detailed process steps
 ----------------------

+0. Verify the copyright date in the top level LICENSE.txt file.
+The last date should be this year's date, e.g. 2005-2023.

 1. Verify licensing of the sources by running
     [Apache Rat](http://creadur.apache.org/rat) to
     check the sources for any licence issues.